 The X-Men.
 Protectors of peace.
 Jean Grey is one of the most beloved X-Men.
 But when a mission goes wrong, Jean is exposed to a dark and ancient power.
 This power has destroyed everything it comes in contact with, until her.
 Now that this power is becoming unstable, she releases it with destruction and anger.
 Now that this foreign power is consuming her, and the world is threatened, the X-Men have to face an important truth: they must save either the world, or their friend who threatens it.

 (at around 12 mins) The damaged shuttle is spinning because a thruster is firing.
 When this is destroyed, it slows down to a halt almost instantly.
 In the vacuum of space, this would not happen.
 It would remain spinning fast, while decelerating slowly due to the opposing thrusters firing.
-Newton's Laws in action.
+Conservation of angular momentum in action.
 See more »

 Who are we?
 Are we simply what others want us to be?
 Are destined to a fate beyond our control?
 Or can we evolve?
 Become... something more?

 SPOILER: The X-Films' title sequences features a weapon used by the villain of each film, backed by the X-Men's Cerebro device.